seanymcelroy/CV/README.md

 #### **Jan 2021 - Current - Software Engineer Sonitus Systems**

-I'm currently working on connecting IOT sensors to the Sonitus' cloud, this involves handling incoming MQTT messages, storing those messages in a NoSQL database and visualizing the data to Sonitus staff with Python libraries and a Jupyter notebook.
-I have also automated the user acceptance testing with Python.
+I'm currently working on connecting IOT sensors to the Sonitus' cloud, this involves handling incoming MQTT messages, storing those messages in a NoSQL database, and visualizing the data to Sonitus staff with Python libraries and a Jupyter notebook.
+This has involved learning many AWS services to implement a serverless solution for IoT.
+I have also automated the user acceptance testing of the Sonitus web platform with Python.

-Duties Included:

-- Researching different IOT communication protocols (MQTT, CoAP, AMQP) and deciding the most appropriate solution for us.
-- Researching the various IOT cloud solutions (AWS IOT, Azure IOT, Google Cloud IOT, IBM Watson IOT)
-- Creating MQTT clients using Python to receive messages from MQTT broker.

 <br/>